PeterOrneholm/cognitive-workbench/README.md

 The sites is targeted towards people familiar with Microsoft Azure and Cognitive Services and will require you to create resources in Azure and bring your own keys.

-As of today, the site covers these services and API:s:
+As of today, the site covers these services and APIs:

 ## Vision